DNNCommunity/DNNDocs/content/common/glossary/index.md

 The most privileged administrative account with complete access to all websites within the DNN installation and to all installed apps.

+**tab**

+This is a term that you may see used and it simply describes an instance of a page/webpage in DNN.
+"Page" and "Tab" are interchangeable terms from an end-user perspective.
+You'll still see `tab` and `tabs` used exclusively in the API and database.

 **theme object**

 A type of DNN extension used in themes to provide additional functionality for common UI elements on a webpage.
 Examples: menu bar, copyright notice, login/registration links, privacy link, terms of service link, and search box.
 Theme objects are configured by the theme designer.